drozen/AI-Self-Driving-Car-Prediction/README.md

 **README Documentation**

-AI for Robotic Car python files are located in AI For Robotics folder.
+AI for Robotic Car python files are located in the AI For Robotics folder.

 ### Included there is /RunawayRobotProject/ which includes a project where I: